YahyaAsmara/CivicLink/README.md

 # LawHub 🔖

 ## Overview
 LawHub is a comprehensive legal information platform designed to make Canadian law more accessible to the public.
 The platform aggregates and summarizes federal, provincial, and municipal laws, with a primary focus on criminal law.
 Our mission is to enhance transparency in the legal system and provide easy access to legal information for all Canadians.
+Our team's focus area: 1.
+Access to Justice.

 ## Features